hornvale/hornvale-2023/docs/src/astronomy/_introduction.md

 _Nevertheless_, I do want to take into account the effects of different astronomical configurations.
 How might goblins on Tatooine differ from goblins on Yavin IV?
 Or Hoth?

-**Starfall** is intended to make this kind of thing possible, by actually generating a plausible habitable star system where an adventure might take place.
+The astronomy system (formerly known as **Starfall**) is intended to make this kind of thing possible, by actually generating a plausible habitable star system where an adventure might take place.
 Create a sun -- or binary, or even a ternary or quaternary configuration.
 Put a planet in orbit around it, with variable characteristics like axial tilt and mass and composition and albedo and water content.
 Perhaps give it a moon, or two, or not.

 Now: what is the atmosphere like?
 Does it have seasons?
 How long are the day, the month, the year?
 What does the day look like?
 The night sky?